How To Protect Yourself From Government Spying in 2025

 How to protect your data against government spying

-One of the easiest ways for the government to watch you is to gain access to your personally identifiable information collected by data brokers.
+One of the easiest ways for the government to watch you is to remove your personally identifiable information collected by data brokers.
 These scavengers of the internet take aggregated information ranging from your name, address, and phone number to detailed maps of your house (we’ve seen them) and lists of your closest relatives.

 To help keep your personal data off the internet (and off a broker’s site), use a data broker removal service.